lalisarnauth/MASTERS-THESIS/README.md

 This folder contains the datasets used in the analyses.

 01 Datasets/
- - 01_raw_data/            # Raw field measurements (species, traits, biomass, etc.)
+ - 01_raw_data/            # Raw measurements used in the analysis
- - 02_processed_data/      # Cleaned and standardized datasets used in the models
+ - 02_processed_data/      # Products of R manipulation
  - 04_original_data/       # Original files from fieldwork; not used directly in analyses

 ---